Lavinia Haitope

 Lavinia Haitope (born 3 March 1990) is a Namibian long-distance runner.
 She competed in the women's marathon at the 2017 World Championships in Athletics.

 In 2018, she competed in the women's marathon at the 2018 Commonwealth Games held in Gold Coast, Australia.
 She finished in 7th place.
 In 2019, she competed in the senior women's race at the 2019 IAAF World Cross Country Championships held in Aarhus, Denmark.
 She finished in 52nd place.
 In 2019, she also represented Namibia at the 2019 African Beach Games held in Sal, Cape Verde and she won the silver medal in the women's half marathon.

+In 2026, Haitope won the Total Sports Two Oceans Half Marathon in a time of 1:14:36 to secure the biggest road win of her career.